GabrielRosalesAzurdia/prograIIapi/readme.md

     1. Do not create receipts from the viewset
     2. You have to create sells from the viewset
     3. You manage the products from the sell updating and deleting them
+    4. When creating a receipt the sell associated will be status False so is no longer usable

 ### Schedules